Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: GNOSTICISM

-4:3 "every spirit that does not confess Jesus" It is theologically interesting that the old Latin version of the NT and the Patristic writers, Clement, Origen of Alexandria, Irenaeus, and Tertullian have leui (looses), which implies "separating Jesus," apparently into a human spirit and a separate divine spirit which so characterized second century Gnostic writings.
-But this is a textual addition which reflects the early church's life and death struggle with heresy (see Bart Erhart, The Orthodox Corruption of Scripture, pp. 125-135).
+4:3 "every spirit that does not confess Jesus" It is theologically interesting that the Old Latin version of the NT, the Vulgate, and the Patristic writers, Clement, Origen of Alexandria, Irenaeus, and Tertullian have the VERB leui (looses), which implies "separating Jesus," apparently into a human spirit and a separate divine spirit which so characterized second century Gnostic writings.
+But this is a textual addition which reflects the early church's life and death struggle with heresy.
+The UBS4 gives "not confess" an "A" rating, meaning it was the original reading.
+It is found in the uncial MSS א, A, B, and most minuscules.

 SPECIAL TOPIC: THE ANTICHRIST

 ▣ "you have heard that it is coming, and now it is already in the world" This is a PERFECT ACTIVE INDICATIVE which implies that John had earlier discussed this subject with them and that its relevance remained.
 In Greek the PRONOUN "it" matches the NEUTER "spirit."
 Like 1 John 2:18, this phrase reflects that the spirit of the antichrists has both already come and will come.
-These Gnostic false teachers form a chain of false information, false lifestyles, and false professions through the ages, from the evil one of Genesis 3 to the manifestation of the incarnation of evil and the end-time Antichrist (i.e., 2 Thessalonians 2; Revelation 13).
+These Gnostic false teachers form a chain of false information, false lifestyles, and false professions through the ages, from the evil one of Genesis 3 to the manifestation of the incarnation of evil and the end-time Antichrist (i.e., Futurist, see 2 Thessalonians 2; Revelation 13) or at least Nero of the first century (Preterist, see Nero using the same texts) and so many more like him.

 4:4-6 "You. . .They. . .We" All of these PRONOUNS are emphasized.
 There are three groups being addressed.